Open point cloud(s)

 Object Attributes

 • Offset vector: This is the offset applied during octree generation.
-Correctly opened point clouds from the same site and coordinate system should have the same offset vector in NUBIGON.
+Properly opened point clouds from the same site and coordinate system should have the same offset vector.

 Material Attributes